maths/moodle-qtype_stack/api/README.md

 #### Minor changes in STACK 4.6.0

 - Some new language keys have been added.
-- Some imports inside the `question.php` and `mathsoutputfilterbase.class.php` files have been wrapped inside an if statement, to only be performed in non api contexts.
+- Some imports inside the `question.php` and `mathsoutputfilterbase.class.php` files have been wrapped inside an if statement, to only be performed in non-API contexts.
 - A new `get_ta_render_for_input` function has been added to the `qtype_stack_question` class.
 - A new `pluginfiles` property has been added to the `qtype_stack_question` class.
 - `iframe.block.php` handles plot URLs and iframe creation conditional on context (i.e API vs not API).